Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/basic-javascript/accessing-object-properties-with-bracket-notation.md

 var testObj = {
   "an entree": "hamburger",
   "my side": "veggies",
-  "the drink": "water"
+  "the drink": "water",
 };

 // Only change code below this line

 var entreeValue = testObj; // Change this line var drinkValue = testObj; // Change this line
 ```

 # --solutions--